jdittrich/userNeedResearchBook/text/allURBook.md

 > -   Test designs in the media you deliver in
 >
 >\
->\
 >
->The structure of my analysis looked like that (the main list points are titles of groups-of-groups, the indented sub-lists are group titles):
+>The whole structure of my analysis later looked like that (the main list points are titles of groups-of-groups, the indented sub-lists are group titles):
 >
 >-   Inspiration